id101010/discovery-linux/README.md

 - Clone the repository.
 - Install the required software packages.
-- Plug in your carme-m4.
+- Plug in your discovery board.
 - Don't forget to add yourself to the group 'dialout' by invoking "gpasswd -a ${USER} dialout"

 #### using make